obxyann/Sublime-Uncrustify/README.md

     3. Specify the config file for uncrustify...(where step 2 copied and modified)

+    4. Add your rules to use different config files (code styles) according to the languages and filenames.

 ## Usage

 > **NOTE:** Although it can UNDO after a formatted action, please backup/SAVE your important/unsaved file before using!